hansvi/Beacon/README.md

 CW Beacon control software for Arduino

 ## Dependencies
-This software depends on the OneWire and dallas-temperature-control libraries.
-Install them beforehand in the libraries folder of your Arduino sketches folder.
+This software depends on the Time, OneWire and dallas-temperature-control libraries.
+Install them beforehand in the libraries folder of your Arduino sketches folder (see links).

 ## Installation
 Put this directory in the Arduino folder and start the IDE.
 Open the Beacon sketch, select the Arduino Mega board and upload!